OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 example method to apply a named style to a paragraph in a word processing document using the Open XML SDK.
-The following code shows how to open and acquire a reference to a word processing document, retrieve a reference to the first paragraph, and then call the <span class="keyword">ApplyStyleToParagraph</span> method.
+The following code shows how to open and acquire a reference to a word processing document, retrieve a reference to the first paragraph, and then call the **ApplyStyleToParagraph** method.

 To call the method, pass the reference to the document as the first parameter, the styleid of the style to apply as the second parameter,